 - “EU law needs to have primacy over national law, in Poland and everywhere.
 Otherwise, our community of values, built on common laws, cannot work.” – Michael Roth, German Minister of State for Europe

-All member states of the EU are required, upon becoming member states, to formally sign treaty provisions which officially declare and recognise that EU law is ultimately above the national rule of law of its respective member states, with the largest European legal entity being the European Court of Justice, located in Luxembourg.
+All member states of the EU are required, upon becoming member states, to formally sign treaty provisions which officially declare and recognise that EU law is ultimately above the national rule of law of its respective member states, with the most significant European legal entity being the European Court of Justice, located in Luxembourg.
 The claim by Eurosceptics that EU law is legally above national law is thus no gross exaggeration.

 Brussels’ Blackmailing of Poland